 Our insurance coverage on our properties may be inadequate or our insurance providers may default on their obligations to pay claims.
 We currently carry comprehensive insurance on all of our properties, including insurance for liability, fire and flood.
 We cannot guarantee that the limits of our current policies will be sufficient in the event of a catastrophe to our properties.
 We cannot guarantee that we will be able to renew or duplicate our current insurance coverage in adequate amounts or at reasonable prices.
-In addition, while our current insurance policies insure us against loss from terrorist acts and toxic mold, in the future, insurance companies may no longer offer coverage against certain types of losses, or, if offered, these types of insurance may be prohibitively expensive.
+In addition, while our current insurance policies insure us against form terrorist acts and toxic mold, in the future, insurance companies may no longer offer coverage against tertain types of losses, or, if offered, these types of insurance may be prohibitively expensive.
 If any or all of the foregoing should occur, we may not have insurance coverage against certain types of losses and/or there may be decreases in the limits of insurance available.
 Should an uninsured loss or a loss in excess of our insured limits occur, we might remain obligated for any mortgage debt or other financial obligations related to the property or properties.
 We cannot guarantee that material losses in excess of insurance providers were to fail to pay a claim as a result of insolvency, bankruptcy or otherwise, the nonpayment of such claims could have an adverse effect on our financial condition and results of operations.
-In addition, if one or more of our insurance providers were to become subject to insolvency, bankruptcy or other proceedings, we cannot guarantee that we would be able to find alternative coverage in adequate and our insurance policies with the provider were terminated or canceled as a result of those proceedings, we cannot guarante to an adverse effect to one or more properties and be exposed to policies with the provider were terminated or canceled as a result of those proceedings, we cannot guarantee that we would be able to find alternative coverage in adequate amounts or at reasonable prices.
-In
+In addition, if one or more of our insurance providers were to become subject to insolvency, bankruptcy or other proceedings and our insurance policies with the provider were terminated or canceled as a result of those proceedings, we cannot guarantee that we would be able to find alternative coverage in adequate amounts or at reasonable prices.
+In addition, if one or more of our insurance providers were to become subject to insolvency, bankruptcy or other proceedings and our insurance providers were to become subject to insolvency, bankruptcy or other proceedings and our insurance policies with the provi